hafizfarhad/deparja/README.md

   - Password hashing (via `werkzeug.security`)
   - JWT-based authentication for secured endpoints

+- **Permissions**: I’ve added roles, but I still need to manage permissions more precisely.
+For example, I need to define permissions like "create_user" or "view_reports" and assign them to roles.
+- **Access Control Logic**: I need to make sure users can only do what their roles and permissions allow.
+For instance, if someone tries to access `/api/secure-data`, I’ll add logic to check their permissions first.

+- I need to fully implement JWT token validation.
+Endpoints that require a token, like `/api/secure-data`, should check if the token is valid and hasn’t expired.
+Some of this is done, but I’ll make sure it works consistently.

 ## Endpoints
 ### 1. User Management
 - **Create a new user**